hkrishna31/Get-CleanDataProject/CodeBook.md

 This (tidied) data set only looks at the average of mean & standard deviation measures only for all the 30 volunteers (test and training combined) by activity.

-Note:- It is not necessary for all the volunteers to do all the activities.

 Cleaning and Deriving Data
 ---------------------------